TechSckoolByVijay/killercoda-scenarios/s01l02-navigation-mastery/step3.md

 ---

-## 🔍 Question 3: Master the Professional Navigation Workflow
+## 🔍 Practice Exercise 3: Master the Professional Navigation Workflow

 Let's practice the complete workflow that Linux experts use every day: